-A master's program about the impact of globalization and intercultural communication
+A master's program about how to manage the impact of globalization on cooperation at work

 Globalization means movement.
 People, images, symbols, information, capital, goods and so on increasingly move from one corner of the world to another and people communicate with other people many miles away.
 As a consequence, individual people are increasingly being confronted with (all kinds of) different influences and ideas from other parts of the world.

 About collaboration between people with different cultural backgrounds and world views